UPD: This post was edited and updated in February 2025.

 Indigo’s first paid plan (Solo, 100 profiles) costs €99 per month.
 A similar GoLogin plan (Professional, 100 profiles) costs $49 per month – more than half the price.
 GoLogin includes the API access, mass actions, profile sharing and many other features from the box, with no fine print.

-Both Indigo and GoLogin offer a yearly payment discount.
+Both Indigo browser and GoLogin offer a yearly payment discount.
 GoLogin offers a generous 50% annual discount compared to only 25% from Indigo.
 So, a year of Indigo’s first plan will cost €891, while GoLogin will cost only $294.
 GoLogin comes 3 times cheaper for a better set of features.

 Team plans

 Indigo’s team plans (Team and Scale for 300 and 1000 profiles) will cost you €199 and €399 per month.
-We believe Indigo sets the sky-high prices intentionally – to cut off a part of smaller users and solo players.
+I believe Indigo sets the sky-high prices intentionally – to cut off a part of smaller users and solo players.

 GoLogin comes way more cost effective, including more seats and options into fair price packages.
 Business and Enterprise (300 and 1,000 profiles) will cost you only $99 and $199 a month.
 GoLogin ends up costing more than twice cheaper again, without the annual discount.

-Indigo offers API, automation and mass profile actions only at a top-tier Scale plan for a crazy €399/month.
+Indigo browser offers API, automation and mass profile actions only at a top-tier Scale plan for a crazy €399/month.
 On the contrary, GoLogin offers all these already included in the first Professional plan and all others.

 In the end, GoLogin offers more features for the fair price.
 Visit the Pricing pages yourself, test both browsers during 7-day trials and make your own considerations.